zorael/kameloso/README.md

 You must also supply an [OAuth API key](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, run the bot with `--set twitch.keygen` to start the captive process of generating one.
 It will open a browser window, in which you are asked to log onto Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Note: At no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
-The code that deals with this is open for audit; [`generateKey` in `twitchbot/keygen.d`](source/kameloso/plugins/twitchbot/keygen.d).
+The code that deals with this is open for audit; [`requestTwitchKey` in `twitchbot/keygen.d`](source/kameloso/plugins/twitchbot/keygen.d).

 After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and paste it into the terminal, when asked.
 It will parse the address, extract your authorisation token, and offer to save it to your configuration file.